OpsecGuy/BetterGo/README.md

 ## Make sure to:
 - Run game in 'Fullscreen Windowed' mode in video settings in order to use Overlay functions.
-- Place glfw.dll in the same folder where cheat is.
+- Place glfw.dll in the same folder where cheat is located.

 ## In game
 ![This is an image](https://i.imgur.com/VlAsuOp.png)